JurijsNazarovs/ParDim/README.md

      More details are in the section
      [Built-in Download stage](#built-in-download-stage).
   2. Assume we have a text file with N rows, where N rows contain information about M IDs.
-We would like to analyze every ID separately.
+We would like to analyse every ID separately.
 In this case the argument transFiles is a path to a text file.
 The DAG file consists of M independent jobs, where every job creates a directory and saves the part of a file corresponding to one of M IDs.
 Thus, creating an input for a